How to Open a Trading Account

 investor intends to use the account for only one thing and that is to save and protect existing assets.

-Last Steps to Opening Your Account
+Last Steps to Opening a Trading Account

 We’re almost finished with understanding the parameters of opening a new account.
 Below is a typical understanding